Otigan/NewsApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is my pet-project that lets you see news
+This is my pet-project that lets you see news form [NewsAPI](https://newsapi.org/)

 ### Built With